dikayx/jwtauthapi/_Docs/INSTALLATION.md

 # Installation Guide

-This demo project is available for Window, Linux, and MacOS.
-However, the installation process is different for each operating system and there may be some limitations.
+This demo project is available for Windows, Linux, and MacOS.
 This guide will help you install the app on your operating system.

 ## Requirements